Women's National Basketball Association: Changing of the guard (2010–2012)

 On October 20, 2009, the WNBA announced that the Detroit Shock would relocate to Tulsa, Oklahoma, to become the Tulsa Shock.
 On November 20, 2009, the WNBA announced that the Sacramento Monarchs had folded due to lack of support from its current owners, the Maloof family, who were also the owners of the Sacramento Kings at the time.
-The league announced it would seek new owners to relocate the team to the San Francisco Bay area; however, no ownership was found and a dispersal draft was held on December 14, 2009.
+The league announced it would seek new owners to relocate the team to the San Francisco Bay Area; however, no ownership was found and a dispersal draft was held on December 14, 2009.

 The 2010 season saw a tight race in the East, with three teams being tied for first place on the final day of the regular season.
 Five of the six teams in the East were in first place at some point during the season.
 The East held a .681 winning percentage over the West, its highest ever.
 In the 2010 Finals, two new teams represented each conference: the Seattle Storm and the Atlanta Dream.
 Seattle made their first finals appearance since winning it all in 2004, and Atlanta, coming into the playoffs as a four seed, impressively swept its opponents in the first two rounds to advance to the Finals in only the third year of the team's existence.

 After the 2010 season, President Orender announced she would be resigning from her position as of December 31.
-On April 21, 2011, NBA commissioner David Stern announced that former Girl Scouts of the USA Senior Vice President and Chief Marketing Officer Laurel J. Richie would assume duties as president on May 16, 2011.
+On April 21, 2011, NBA commissioner David Stern announced that former Girl Scouts of the USA Senior Vice President and Chief Marketing Officer, Laurel J. Richie, would assume duties as president on May 16, 2011.

-The 2011 season began with strong publicity helped by the rising young stars of the league and the NBA lockout.
+The 2011 season began with strong publicity brought on by the rising young stars of the league and the NBA lockout.
 The 2011 NBA lockout began on July 1, 2011.
 Unlike the previous lockout, which affected the WNBA, president Laurel J. Richie confirmed that this lockout would not affect the WNBA.
 If the NBA season was shortened or canceled, the 2012 WNBA season (including the WNBA teams still owned by NBA owners) would run as planned.
 The lockout ended on November 26, and NBA teams would play a 66-game regular season following the lockout.